hburden/DAT255/README.md

 		- ...
 	- User manual
 - [Post-mortem Report][pmr]

+Note that the amount of documentation will vary depending on project, but *every group* **must** submit some documentation.
+If you are unsure about what to document, consult your supervisor and check the sample project.

 Each *group* will be given 10 + 5 mins to present their application.
 The presentation should introduce the app (including the major features), interesting design decisions, the process, and a brief reflection.